zugmana/xnat-access/README.md

 The sample setup folder contains example of necessary setup.
 You'll need to setup a conda environment prior to using.
 I recommend you install mamba https://mamba.readthedocs.io/en/latest/ and setup a new environment.

+You can now either search subjects by id or download all subjects from a certain date.

+To see all options type xnat-tools -h